-It is anticipated that debt service on the Bonds and other expenses of the Authority will be paid first from incremental tax revenues and then such portion of the Annual Installment of the Special Assessments as it may be necessary to collect in any year.
-The Bonds do not constitute a pledge of the faith and credit of the Authority or the County and the principal of, premium, if any, and interest on the bonds are payable solely from the Pledged Revenues and other sources pledged to such payment pursuant to the Indenture.
+It is anticipated that debt service on the 2007 Bonds and other expenses of the Authority will be paid first from incremental tax revenues and then such portion of the Annual Installment of the Special Assessments as it may be necessary to collect in any year.
+The 2007 Bonds do not constitute a pledge of the faith and credit of the Authority or the County and the principal of, premium, if any, and interest on the bonds are payable solely from the Pledged Revenues and other sources pledged to such payment pursuant to the Indenture.

-Interest on the Bonds shall be payable each March 1 and September 1, commencing March 1, 2008.
-Interest on the Bonds is computed on the basis of a year of 360 days and twelve 30-day months, subject to the terms of the restructuring and reissuance.
+Interest on the 2007 Bonds is payable each March 1 and September 1, and commenced on March 1, 2008.
+Interest on the 2007 Bonds is computed on the basis of a year of 360 days and twelve 30-day months, subject to the terms of the restructuring and reissuance.